 Yet Zimmerman has created lots of viral content over the past three years.
-Having studied his techniques, I want to show you the tactics that will help you to create viral content that will drive at least 2,500 visitors per day to your site.
+Having studied his techniques, I want to show you the tactics that will help you to create viral content that will drive at least 2,500 visitors per day to your site, work wonders for your digital marketing, and skyrocket your position in the search engines.

-We often hear or read about blog posts that went viral and wonder how the authors did it.
+We often hear or read about blog posts and great content that went viral and wonder how the authors did it.

-If you’re a blogger or a content marketer, this may be the information that you’ve been looking for.
-Get ready to challenge the status quo and learn to create the right content, so that you’ll no longer struggle to generate traffic to your blog, but will instead be concerned about monetizing the traffic.
+If you’re a blogger or a content creator for social networks or marketing, this may be the information that you’ve been looking for.
+Get ready to challenge the status quo and learn to create the right kind of valuable content, so that you’ll no longer struggle to generate traffic to your blog, but will instead be concerned about monetizing the traffic and making your marketing campaigns a success.

-Just like Zimmerman did for Gawker, including an article that drew almost 11 million views in 7 months, you can make that happen for your blog.
+Just like Zimmerman did for Gawker, including an article that drew almost 11 million views in 7 months, you can make great content happen for your blog.
 Of course, it won’t happen overnight – but with consistency, you’ll see results.

 Download this worksheet for creating viral content that generates 2,500 visitors per day.